-We have audited the consolidated financial statements of Ternium México, S. A. de C. V. and its subsidiaries (the "Company"), which comprise the consolidated statement of financial position as of December 31, 2022, and the consolidated income statement and of changes in equity for the year then ended and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Ternium México, S. A. de C. V. and its subsidiaries (the "Company"), which comprise the consolidated statement of financial position as of December 31, 2023, and the consolidated income statement and of changes in equity for the year then ended and notes to the consolidated financial statements, which include significant accounting policies and other explanatory information.

-In our opinion, the accompanying consolidated financial statements of the Company for the year ended December 31, 2022, are prepared in all material respects, in accordance with the accounting policies mentioned in Note 2.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at December 31, 2023, and its financial performance for the year then ended in accordance with the accounting policies mentioned in Note 2.